claudiaangel17/IssuesTwo/.github/steps/4-open-pull-req.md

 1. Click **Create pull request**.
 2. Give your PR a brief title and description (or leave the default).
 3. Click **Create pull request** again to submit.
+4. Finally, comment "pull request created" in the most recent Issue.

 🎉 You’ve just opened your first pull request!